-Ornamental stick pins have been used for centuries for practical dress reasons and as a fashionable decoration.
+Ornamental stick pins have been used for centuries for practical dress reasons and as fashionable decorations.
 A stick pin can be used to fasten a scarf or shawl in place by sliding the stick through the two ends of the shawl and holding it closed.
 Stick pins are also used to decorate a woman's hair when it is put up in a bun or upswing style.

-Stick pins can be made of a variety of materials, but I wanted to make one using some basic craft materials and tools that are easy to find.
+Stick pins can be made from a variety of materials, but I wanted to make one using some basic craft materials and tools that are easy to find.
 I chose to use a decorative glass bead and some polymer clay to make my beautiful and handy pin.

 I used Sculpey polymer clay to make the stick part of my pin.
-Polymer clay is a good choice for this project because it is easy to mold and handle, but becomes quite hard once it is baked.
+Polymer clay is a good choice for this project because it is easy to mold and handle, but it becomes quite hard once it is baked.
 Baking the clay only requires a conventional oven or toaster oven set at 275°F.

-You may also be able to create a similar stick pin using air dry clay.
-I haven't used air dry clay much.
-I think the finished texture might be different (Model Magic, for instance, is a more foamy consistency) and I think the surface looks different when painted.
+You may also be able to create a similar stick pin using air-dry clay.
+I haven't used air-dry clay much.
+I think the finished texture might be different (Model Magic, for instance, is a more foamy consistency), and I think the surface looks different when painted.

 The tools for this project are pretty basic.

 However, I would not recommend using any tools or items that you use in your kitchen.
 Even though the clay is non-toxic, you should not use any of your tools for food preparation after you have used them with the clay.

-You will also need:
+You will also need the following supplies:

-- Some type of superglue — I used Quicktite Instant Adhesive Gel and it worked great for this project
+- Some type of superglue: I used Quicktite Instant Adhesive Gel, and it worked great for this project.

-- Acrylic paint and a small brush if you want to paint your stick pin
+- Acrylic paint and a small brush if you want to paint your stick pin.

-- Soft wire (or embroidery floss or ribbon) and needle nose pliers if you want to add wire decoration to your pin
+- Soft wire (or embroidery floss or ribbon) and needle-nose pliers if you want to add wire decoration to your pin.